DROPO: Sim-to-Real Transfer with Offline Domain Randomization: Conclusions

 In this paper we introduced DROPO, a method for crossing the reality gap by optimizing domain randomization distributions with limited, offline data.
 We demonstrated that, unlike previous methods, DROPO is capable of accurately recovering the dynamics parameter distributions used to generate a dataset in simulation.
 We also showed how DROPO may compensate for a misidentified value of a physical parameter, leading to well-performing reinforcement learning policies in the target domain.

-We then moved on to real-world robotics setups---a hockey puck sliding and box pushing tasks.
+We then moved on to real-world robotics setups---a hockey puck sliding and a box pushing tasks.
 We demonstrated that a policy trained in simulation with DROPO can be directly transferred to the real world on both setups, while previous methods fail on the box pushing task.
-We conclude that our method is able to effectively apply domain randomization and system identification at the same time, finding the right balance of parameter uncertainty by adjusting $\epsilon$.
+We conclude that our method is able to effectively perform domain randomization and system identification at the same time, finding the right balance of parameter uncertainty by adjusting $\epsilon$.

-In the current work, we used a variety of data collection strategies to collect the offline dataset---a partially trained task policy (\textit{Hopper}), random sliding trajectories (\textit{Hockeypuck}) and human demonstrations obtained through kinesthetic teaching (\textit{Pushing}).
-Future works may investigate how the data collection strategy impacts the accuracy of parameters obtained with DROPO; in particular, prior work on exploration in meta-learning would make an interesting extension~\cite{arndt2021domaincuriosity,zhang2020learn}.
+In the current work, we used a variety of data collection strategies to collect the offline dataset---a partially-trained task policy (\textit{Hopper}), random sliding trajectories (\textit{Hockeypuck}) and human demonstrations obtained through kinesthetic teaching (\textit{Pushing}).
+Future works may investigate how the data collection strategy impacts the accuracy of parameters obtained by offline methods such as DROPO and DROID; in particular, prior work on exploration in meta-learning would make an interesting extension~\cite{arndt2021domaincuriosity,zhang2020learn}.

-DROPO requires the user to manually select the set of simulation parameters to optimize, which remains an open problem in system identification and domain randomization literature.
-This step can be challenging for complex setups, as including too many parameters could hinder the optimization problem and make it prohibitively expensive on the computational side.

 Under the current formulation, DROPO is limited to relatively low-dimensional parametric distributions.
-This limitation stems from the rather costly non-differentiable optimization procedure; using less restrictive sampling procedures, such as Stein variatonal gradient descent used in~\cite{mehta20active}, could be a promising way of further improving the accuracy.
-Furthermore, we encourage future works to extend our method for likelihood computation in high-dimensional state spaces, e.g. allowing DROPO to work on vision-based policies and plain images collected offline.
+This limitation stems from the rather costly non-differentiable optimization procedure; using less restrictive sampling procedures, such as Stein variational gradient descent used in~\cite{mehta20active}, could be a promising way of further improving the accuracy.
+We showed that DROPO is capable of performing optimization in up to 18-dimensional parameter spaces; while this was enough for simple manipulation tasks, complex scenarios involving interactions between multiple objects may involve many more parameters, which could make DROPO prohibitively expensive.
+Furthermore, in addition to larger dynamics parameter spaces, we encourage future works to extend our method for likelihood computation in high-dimensional state spaces, e.g. allowing DROPO to work on vision-based policies and plain images collected offline.
+In this case, the general idea behind DROPO could be used not only to optimize the dynamics parameters of the system, but also to adjust visual domain randomization distributions for image rendering, for instance by adjusting parameters used for procedural generation of textures.

-Finally, in this work, we used a gradient-free optimizer (CMA-ES), which adds a significant cost compared to gradient-based optimizers.
-While this was not studied in this work, recent work on differentiable physics simulation~\cite{deavila2018differentiable} might allow for noticeable performance improvements over gradient-free optimization with MuJoCo.